What you’ll do

 Revenue is invested in encouraging waterfront activity and stewardship of the waterway, reconnecting the local community with their shoreline.

-The Gowanus Dredgers Canoe Club is a nonprofit organization committed to transforming a dilapidated, historically significant estuary into a self-sustaining, environmentally friendly, and healthy waterfront to be enjoyed and treasured by current and future generations.
+This nonprofit organization is committed to transforming a dilapidated, historically significant estuary into a self-sustaining, environmentally friendly, and healthy waterfront to be enjoyed and treasured by current and future generations.